byu-cs-236-classroom-templates/project-4/README.md

 Project 4 code is very algorithmic and specific to interpreting Datalog rules.
 It does not include repeated code with similar structure that AI can learn, adapt, and repeat.
 As such, you are expected to write all the implementation code for `Relation.join` class and `Interpreter.eval_rules` class without any AI assist.

-AI may be used to help generate code for tests **after you "Do the math" to figure out the input and expected output**.
-In this application, you figure out the computation with the math, and the AI then generates the test code for your given input and output relations.
+AI may be used to help generate code for tests.
+You've already done the math in Homework 16, and you use the math from Homework 16 as part of the prompts for AI o generate the test code for your given input and output relations.

 We recommend that the test code for `eval_rules` be parameterized since the test for each input is the same while there should be least one test for each input partition.

 ## Unit Tests

 You must write tests for `Relation.join` and `Interpreter.eval_rules`.
 These tests should be derived from input partitioning -- divide the input space into interesting partitions and create a test for each partition.
+Homework 16 guides you through the process of writing good tests.
+Note that Homework 16 also guides you through two tests you might use for the fixed point algorithm.

 ## Integration Tests (pass-off)